crowlc3/oss-repo-template/index.md

 ![Me and Oreo](/Images/me.jpg)

 Here is a picture of me and my dog Oreo!
+My discord handle is caitlin#1034